themagicianking/odin-recipes/README.md

-This project is a demonstration of all that I have learned with TOP thus far with regards to HTML
+This project is a demonstration of all that I have learned with TOP thus far with regards to HTML.

 It will demonstrate my ability to:
 -write an html boilerplate